AkiPoh/draw-a-sketch-2/README.md

 ### Planning

 Simple pixel drawing app with the ability to store drawing on device.
 Goal of the project being to learn to develop mildly complex projects.
-Core design requirements are responsive design, and intuitive user interface.
+Core design requirements are responsive design, and intuitive user experience.

 #### UI